-4.5 | Age classLimitations and methodological considerations
+4.5 | Limitations and methodological considerations

 Our work is chiefly limited by the absence of known data on the developmental stage and sex of measured individuals.
 This means that we can’t provide evaluations of classification performance equivalent to those presented by Cheney et al. (2022), Vivier et al. (2024), and Robinson & Visona-Kelly (2025).
 For the present study, we evaluated the ability of our methods to infer individual developmental stages and sexes by comparing our findings to those based on direct measurements of thousands of killed individuals (Nishiwaki et al. 1963, Ohsumi 1977, Best et al. 1984) or mass strandings (Evans & Hindell 2004).
 While these sources provide a useful baseline, there are some caveats to extrapolating these findings to our sample.
 Beyond individual variation in growth rates, population-level growth rates can change in response to resource availability and human impacts (Adamczak et al. 2023).
 For instance, (Clarke et al. 2012) found that female sperm whales killed before the whaling moratorium (1959 – 1962) in the South Eastern Pacific sexually matured earlier (6.5 years) and at smaller sizes (8.2 m) than in other regions, presumably as a result of prolonged whaling in the region.
 Similarly, (Waters & Whitehead 1990) found that growth curves and overall lengths of Galápagos sperm whales in 1985 and 1987 were slightly smaller than those generated in previous decades using whaling data.
 While some of the differences in the latter case may reflect a bias in whaling data towards larger and more lucrative individuals in whaling data, the differences between growth curves remained within the expected variation (Waters & Whitehead 1990).
 There is also evidence that size distributions among female sperm whales vary geographically, with whales in lower latitudes being generally smaller than those in higher latitudes (Best et al. 2016).
 Thus, while our general appraisal of developmental stage and sex is informative, the precise parameters describing the TL and NRflipper curves may not be directly applicable to whales from other regions.
 Applying this method to other datasets requires will require estimating optimal parameters for a given population.
 Moreover, future applications of our methods could overcome this limitation by collecting measurements from individuals of known sex and developmental stage in cases where this is feasible.

-We chose an AUV system that is relatively inexpensive (<500 USD vs > 2,000 USD for other frequently used syestems) and user-friendly, which may be ideal for projects that are budget and/or experience-limited, allowing them to make valuable demographic data that would otherwise not be attainable.
+We chose an UAV system that is relatively inexpensive (<500 USD vs > 2,000 USD for other frequently used systems) and user-friendly, which may be ideal for projects that are budget and/or experience-limited, allowing them to collect valuable demographic data that would otherwise not be attainable.
 If higher accuracy and precision are needed, simple improvements can be made by implementing laser-based altimeters.
 There are several open-sourced resources for installing lidar systems on commercially available UAVs frequently used in cetacean monitoring (Bierlich et al. 2024).
 This would improve accuracy and precision in TL estimates (Bierlich et al. 2021, Napoli et al. 2024), but would not resolve the uncertainty associated with measuring NRflipper (or other body ratios) as they are independent of altitude estimates.
 Because whales move, this may just be an unavoidably uncertain metric.
 We suggest that taking several measures for the same individuals would help capture the uncertainty associated with these metrics, which can then be propagated through further analytical steps using frequentist or Bayesian approaches (e.g., Bierlich et al. 2021, Napoli et al. 2024)